Rashford and Greenwood step up, but Fernandes remains Man Utd's go-to matchwinner | Goal.com

 Wan-Bissaka's reluctance to get forward left Greenwood to plough a lone furrow on the right, but the teenager was a constant threat, and on another day might have had more than the one goal were it not for a strong save from Alisson with the score at 0-0.

 "Mason composed himself really well for the first goal it was a very good finish, same for Marcus.
-Very pleased with the two of them," Solskjaer said post-match, though he will be hopeful the knee injury that forced Greenwood off in the second half is not serious.
+Very pleased with the two of them," Solskjaer said post-match, no doubt thrilled by the way his young guns had answered their critics.

 Elsewhere there were again excellent performances from Paul Pogba and Edinson Cavani, with the goalscorers from Wednesday's win over Fulham again stepping up and showing their experience to help United's young guns get over the line.